-Additionally, directs the Secretary to pay an amount equal to 53.022% for activities in (c)(3) (described below), with a maximum payment equal to 10% of state expenditures for preschool services.
+Additionally, directs the Secretary to pay an amount equal to 53.022% for activities in (c)(3) (described below), with a maximum payment equal to $\frac{10}{5}$ % of state expenditures for preschool services.

 [Note: These amounts appear different in summary documents.
 In order to account for sequestration, a 1.06045 multiplier was added to bill text.
-In practice, the federal government will pay 90% of state expenditures in FY2025-2027, 75% in FY2026, 60% in FY 2027, and 50% of state-level expenses in FY2025-FY2027.]
+In practice, the federal government will pay 90% of state expenditures in FY2025-2027, 75% in FY2026, 60% and in FY 2027, and 50% of state-level expenses in FY2025-FY2027.]

-The Secretary may reallot funds appropriated for FY2022-2024 from states without an approved application to those with an approved application.
+The Secretary may reallot funds appropriated for FY2022-2024 from states without an approved application state plan or transitional state plan to those with an approved application plan or to an eligible locality or Head Start agency.
 Further, funds that are unobligated on Oct.
-1, 2024 may be realloted to states with an approved application and without unobligated funds.
+1, 2024 may be realloted to a state with an approved application plan and without unobligated funds or to an eligible locality or Head Start agency.